sky-uk/client-lib-ios-test-foundation/README.md

 ```
 Note: `Endpoint.Selfcare.cities.urlPath` is a relative path not containing `127.0.0.1:8080`.
 The `testGetNormalizedCities` is composed by 3 sections:
-- Given: mocks and http routes are defined.
+- Given: mocks and http routes are defined
-- When: call to sut method to be tested
+- When: call to method of SUT (system under test) to be tested
 - Then: expected values assertions
-If the execution of the method under test perform http request not defined in the Given section then `onUnexpected` clousure `(HttpRequest) -> ()` is called.
+If the execution of the method under test performs an http request not handled by the mocks server then `onUnexpected`'s clousure `(HttpRequest) -> ()` is called.